Kunaldargan/Awesome-Video-Instance-Segmentation/README.md

 across frames.
 - ***Offline methods***  in contrast, take the whole video as input and generate the instance sequence of the entire video with a single step.
 - ***Semi-online*** that focus on placing multiple frames in a short clip to strengthen intra-clip tracking similar to offline methods.

 ---

 ## <span id = "Datasets"> **Datasets** </span>
 - **Youtube VIS 2019 (YTVIS 2019)**   : The 2019 version was used for [“the 2nd large-scale video object segmentation challenge”](https://youtube-vos.org/challenge/2019/) at ICCV 2019.
 - **Youtube VIS 2021 (YTVIS 2021)**   : The 2021 version was used for [“the 3rd large-scale video object segmentation challenge”](https://youtube-vos.org/challenge/2021/) at ICCV 2021.
+- **Youtube VIS 2021 (YTVIS 2021)**   : The 2022 version was used for [“the 4th large-scale video object segmentation challenge”](https://youtube-vos.org/challenge/2022/) at CVPR 2022.

+---

 ## <span id = "2023"> **2023** </span>
 |PAPER TITLE|YEAR|VENUE|PROBLEM|TRACKING|DATASET|PAPER LINK|GITHUB LINK|PROJECT LINK|